 You can typically find the taskbar at the bottom of the desktop, but you can get to it from anywhere on your PC by moving your mouse pointer below the bottom edge of the screen.

-Windows RT 8.1 Update and you still don't see the Windows Store apps you have open on your taskbar, check to see if this feature is turned on.
+If you don't see the Windows Store apps you have open on your taskbar, make sure this feature is turned on.
 For more info, see How to use the taskbar.

 Whether you're using touch or a mouse, you can pin any app to your taskbar so it's easy to open when you're in the desktop.